 You’ll want to replace the photo of you with a professional quality headshot.
 I personally chose a more business casual type of headshot to again, make it look more “legit.”

 Then, you’ll want to replace the credentials with whatever your job title is.
 The template just says, “photo/video camera operator & media technician,” but again, you can change that to whatever you are or whatever sounds good to you.
-To re-iterate, I’m a wedding videographer, but my badge says this to make it more “media official” sounding haha.
+To re-iterate, I’m a wedding videographer, but my badge is simply labeled this way to have a more professional sounding title.
 Think of it as you making a “professional visual” of your business so the airlines can regulate who gets a media baggage rate.

 Lastly, you can edit the colors, fonts, the badge numbers, doesn’t matter.
 Have fun with it and make it your own!
 As a soloprenuer, this was fun for me since I am my own boss.